shravan-padakanti/scala-docs-wiki/DataFrames-(2).md

 [Recall over previous example](https://github.com/rohitvg/scala-spark-4/wiki/Pair-RDDs:-Joins#inner-join-join):

-Here we convert the Pair RDDs to DataFrames using the `toDF` function on them.
+Here we convert the Pair RDDs to DataFrames using case classes inside the lists and the `toDF` function on them.

 ```scala
 val sc = SparkHelper.sc